Mark Gregory Pegg: Biography

 Pegg was born in 1963 in Port Macquarie, New South Wales, Australia, and grew up in Woy Woy.

 He received his bachelor's degree in 1987 from the University of Sydney.
 Between 1988 and 1990 he was research assistant to the anthropologist Mary Douglas in London.
 He received his master's degree (1993) and Ph.D.
 (1997) from Princeton University, where his dissertation advisor was William Chester Jordan.
-He was a Member of the Institute for Advanced Studies in Princeton in 1997.
+He was a Member of the Institute for Advanced Study in Princeton in 1997.
 He was a visiting assistant professor at Washington University in 1998 before being hired as a tenure-track assistant professor in 1999.
 He was promoted to associate professor in 2004 and full professor in 2009.
 In 2005, he was awarded an Andrew W. Mellon New Directions Fellowship; in 2009-2010, he received the Supplemental Award to the New Directions Fellowship.
 In 2016-2017 he was a Fellow at the Collegium de Lyon: Institut d'études avancées, Université de Lyon, and in Spring 2022 he was a visiting professor at the Université de Montpellier III (Paul-Valéry).